-There are 567 federally recognized tribes in the United States, and more than 5 million people identifying as American Indians or Alaska Natives live on reservations and in villages, cities, and rural areas.
+There are more than 500 federally recognized tribes in the United States, and more than 5 million people identifying as American Indians or Alaska Natives live on reservations and in villages, cities, and rural areas.

 Programs that support the health and well-being of Native people are being developed and implemented, and there is a great need to learn more about how these programs work.